Important:

 As we have not been commissioned to provide Covid Vaccinations to young people who are aged 5 to 17, other local clinics, or schools will be offering these.
 We will post these on our website and Facebook page when we are notified.

-The National Booking Service (NBS) for clinics elsewhere, will be available only after 23rd September.
+The National Booking Service (NBS) for clinics elsewhere, will be available only after 25th March for bookings after 1st April.
+You are not able to book at Neetside surgery through NBS.

 Childhood immunisation